PicklesIIDX/git-hooks/README.md

 The options are controlled by flags that are set in your local git configuration.

 ### `flags.run-tests`
+A git config variable.
 If true will run the `run-dotnet-tests.sh` script.

 ### `flags.extract-version`
+A git config variable.
 If true will run the `extract-dotnet-project-version` script.

+### `flags.push-to-nuget`
+A git config variable.
+If true will run the `nuget-push` script.
+Requires the `flags.extract-version` flag to be true.

 # sub programs
 These are small scripts that are called by the various hooks.